Skip to main content

 About

-Starship Troopers: Ultimate Bug War! is a single player action game.
+Starship Troopers: Ultimate Bug War! is a single player arcade shooter game with a science fiction theme.
 It was developed by Auroch Digital and was released on March 16, 2026.
-It received mostly positive reviews from critics and overwhelmingly positive reviews from players.
+It received mostly positive reviews from critics and very positive reviews from players.

 Lock and load into the Starship Troopers universe and join the Mobile Infantry in the most realistic depiction of war ever made!
 Experience an original story in this action-packed, first-person retro shooter.
 Would you like to know more?